-Illustrative View - Proposed public realm along Hampstead Road looking north 9.7 Brock Street Brock Street is envisioned as a gateway to Regent's Place Plaza, with landscape mounds acting as bookends to the street.
-Careful consideration is made to accommodate the anticipated increase of pedestrian connections along Brock Street whilst also improving its landscape character.
-The increased setback of the tower provides important space, allowing for the implementation of valuable greening opportunities.
+9.7 Brock Street Brock Street is envisioned as a gateway to Regent's Place Plaza, with landscape mounds acting as bookends to the street.
+Careful consideration is made to accommodate the anticipated increase of pedestrian journeys along Brock Street whilst also improving its landscape character, recognising its increased importance as an east-west thoroughfare should HS2 proposals come forward.
+The setback of the tower, when compared to the December 2023 submitted scheme, provides increased space at the north-east corner of the site and allows for the implementation of valuable greening opportunities at the entrance to a key route through Regent's Place.
+Additionally, the significant increase in the width of Brock Street at ground level, when considered against the existing condition and as described in Chapter 8.7, is a direct response to the importance of this public route and its ability to accommodate anticipated pedestrian traffic.
 The grassland and woodland planting palettes respond to the desire for brighter colours and seasonal interest for both the public and residents along the street.
-The mounds increase in size and scale as they move towards the plaza to draw interest to the public space within.
+The mounds increase in size and scale as they move towards the plaza to draw interest to the public space beyond.
 Two mounds at the western end of Brock Street act as a safety measure during gas deliveries, required in connection with Labs use.
 Trucks are able to be parked between the facade and southern mound, with pedestrian flow being directed north.
-Seating opportunities are incorporated away from the entrance to 20 Brock Street in order to increase privacy for the residential entrance.

-Diagram - Brock Street public realm zone
+Seating opportunities are incorporated away from the entrance to 20 Brock Street in order to increase privacy for the residential entrance. - Enterprise Space Entrance - 02 Permanent Benched Seating - Outdoor Cycle Parking - Access to Regent's Place Plaza - O5 Access to 20 Brock Street (residential) and 30 Brock Street (office) - Enterprise Space Secondary Entrance

-- 01 Neighbourhood Innovation Lab entrance

-- 02 Permanent benched seating

-- 03 Outdoor cycle parking

-- 04 Access to Regent's Place Plaza

-- 05 Anticipated TfL bus shelter

-- 06 Access to 20 Triton Street (Residential)